maxdev1/ghost/README.md

 - virtual 8086 for BIOS calls

 ## Status
-This is the bleeding edge source version of Octobre 26, 2015.
+This is the bleeding edge source version of March 20, 2016.
-Version 0.5.1
+Version 0.5.2

-- added PCI configuration scanning
-- added kernquery interface

-TODO:
-- bugfix: window server occasionally hangs up on command receival
+This release contains a lot of changes, especially a big bunch of refactoring work.
+The filesystem and the thread setup code where cleaned up.
+Added a changelog that contains details.

 ## Structure
 - `applications`